 Subjective Quality Assessment

 Many AI applications involve inherently subjective outputs where "quality" depends on human perception rather than objective criteria.
-Writing tone, explanation clarity, creative appropriateness, conversational naturalness—these dimensions resist reliable automation.
+Writing tone, explanation clarity, creative appropriateness, conversational naturalness, these dimensions resist reliable automation.
 A content generation AI might produce grammatically correct, factually accurate content that sounds stilted and unengaging.
 Automated readability scores won't capture this.
 Human readers immediately recognize whether content feels natural and compelling.
-For our legal AI client, the critical quality dimension was whether explanations felt trustworthy and understandable to attorneys.
-This subjective assessment required actual attorneys reviewing outputs—no automated metric could substitute for professional judgment about whether explanations met professional standards.
+In legal AI deployments, the critical quality dimension is often whether explanations feel trustworthy and understandable to attorneys.
+This subjective assessment requires actual attorneys reviewing outputs, no automated metric can substitute for professional judgment about whether explanations meet professional standards.

 Edge Case and Failure Mode Analysis

 Automated metrics measure average performance across test sets.
-Human evaluation excels at identifying specific failure patterns that matter disproportionately—the edge cases where AI mistakes are most damaging or confusing.
+Human evaluation excels at identifying specific failure patterns that matter disproportionately, the edge cases where AI mistakes are most damaging or confusing.
 A medical AI might achieve 92% accuracy overall while making concerning mistakes on cases involving drug interactions.
 Human clinicians reviewing outputs notice these patterns; automated metrics averaging across all cases obscure them.
 When evaluating AI systems, I always include human review of failure cases specifically.
-Understanding why the AI fails—not just how often—reveals whether mistakes are random noise or systematic patterns requiring targeted fixes.
-One fraud detection client discovered through human review that their AI consistently missed fraud involving wire transfers under $5,000, a pattern invisible in aggregate accuracy metrics.
+Understanding why the AI fails, not just how often, reveals whether mistakes are random noise or systematic patterns requiring targeted fixes.
+Picture a fraud detection model that consistently misses fraud involving small wire transfers below a threshold, a pattern that's invisible in aggregate accuracy metrics, but obvious to a human reviewer scanning failure cases.

 New Domain Validation

 When deploying AI in new domains or use cases, you lack ground truth for automated evaluation.
 Human judgment provides the only reliable quality signal until you've accumulated enough labeled data to build automated metrics.
-A client expanding their customer service AI to a new product line couldn't rely on existing automated metrics.
-The new domain had different terminology, different customer concerns, different quality expectations.
-Human evaluation of early outputs established quality baselines and generated labeled examples for eventual automation.
+When a customer service AI expands to a new product line, existing automated metrics typically don't transfer, the new domain has different terminology, different customer concerns, different quality expectations.
+Human evaluation of early outputs establishes quality baselines and generates labeled examples for eventual automation.
 This bootstrapping pattern appears constantly: human evaluation validates initial quality, generates training data for automated metrics, and then automated monitoring takes over once calibrated against human judgments.

 User Experience and Trust Dimensions

 Whether users trust and adopt AI systems depends on factors that resist automation: explanation quality, appropriate acknowledgment of uncertainty, handling of edge cases, overall interaction feel.
 These user experience dimensions require evaluation by actual users or skilled proxies.
 An AI advisor might provide correct recommendations while failing to explain reasoning in ways users find compelling.
 Automated metrics checking recommendation accuracy miss this critical gap.
 User evaluation reveals whether the AI builds trust or undermines it.
-One financial services AI achieved excellent accuracy but low adoption because users didn't understand its recommendations.
-Human evaluation revealed the explanation quality problem that automated metrics completely missed.
-Addressing this—without changing the underlying model—doubled user adoption rates.
+A common failure mode in financial services AI: excellent accuracy paired with low adoption because users don't understand the recommendations.
+Human evaluation surfaces explanation-quality problems that automated metrics completely miss.
+Addressing them, without changing the underlying model, often produces step-change improvements in adoption.

 Building a Hybrid Evaluation Strategy